Shikaga/story/index.md

 6.
 ---
-“Ahhh”, Emlyn yelled jumping a foot in the air, her heart racing.
+"Ahhh", Emlyn yelled jumping a foot in the air, her heart racing.
 Wresting herself free, she turned on her attacker, a look of fear and danger on her face.

- “Woah, calm down”, the man said, taking a step back, palms raised in a calming tone.
+ "Woah, calm down", the man said, taking a step back, palms raised in a calming tone.
 He was handsome, Emlyn thought, and not as old as she had thought at first glance.
 In fact looking at him, he was hardly more than a boy, probably just a few years older than her.
 But his tallness and his manner made him seem a bit older.

-“Sorry, didn’t mean to startle you” he said, reassuringly, “I was just trying to get your attention.”
+"Sorry, didn't mean to startle you" he said, reassuringly, "I was just trying to get your attention."

 Emlyn stared at him for a moment.
 She noticed that she was suddenly holding the power of Meranis, her instinct to save herself overriding her years of meditation.
 She took a deep breath, letting the power of Meranis leave her.
-“What do you want?” she said, straightening her hair unconsciously.
+"What do you want?" she said, straightening her hair unconsciously.

-“Oh sorry, I just noticed what you were reading, ‘The Antiquity of Krisdom’ by Engust Dalson?’ he said questioningly.
+"Oh sorry, I just noticed what you were reading, ‘The Antiquity of Krisdom' by Engust Dalson?' he said questioningly.

-“What?”
+"What?"

-“Err, the book.
+"Err, the book.
 That you are reading.
-It’s right there, in your pocket” he said pointing.
+It's right there, in your pocket" he said pointing.

-“Yeah so?”, said Emlyn coldly, still staring at him.
+"Yeah so?", said Emlyn coldly, still staring at him.

-“Well, it is just so seldom that I see other young people intetrerseted in history.
-In fact, now I think of it, you are the only person I have ever seen read such a book who is under 50”
+"Well, it is just so seldom that I see other young people intetrerseted in history.
+In fact, now I think of it, you are the only person I have ever seen read such a book who is under 50"

-“What are you trying to say?”
+"What are you trying to say?"

-“Nothing!”, he said defensively, suddenly becoming a little flustered.
-“I just thought it would be nice to talk to another young person for a change.”
+"Nothing!", he said defensively, suddenly becoming a little flustered.
+"I just thought it would be nice to talk to another young person for a change."

-Emlyn’s heart was finally starting to calm down after her scare.
-She knew she really shouldn’t feel resentment towards him.
-It wasn’t really his fault that she had been put on edge by one of guards.
-In fact, thinking about it, he hadn’t even really grabbed her that hard, she had just been so nervous that the slightest touch had sent her into a wild panic.
+Emlyn's heart was finally starting to calm down after her scare.
+She knew she really shouldn't feel resentment towards him.
+It wasn't really his fault that she had been put on edge by one of guards.
+In fact, thinking about it, he hadn't even really grabbed her that hard, she had just been so nervous that the slightest touch had sent her into a wild panic.

-She took another deep breath, “I’m sorry, let’s start this again.
-My name is Rosie”
+She took another deep breath, "I'm sorry, let's start this again.
+My name is Rosie"

-“Robert, good to meet you Rosie” he said, putting out his hand for a handshake, a look of relief on his face as she took his hand.
+"Robert, good to meet you Rosie" he said, putting out his hand for a handshake, a look of relief on his face as she took his hand.

-“So you like history do you Robert?” she said with a slight tone of mischief.
-“Well then, I am sure that you can tell me what the primary cause of the ‘Revolution of Adlard’ was.”
+"So you like history do you Robert?" she said with a slight tone of mischief.
+"Well then, I am sure that you can tell me what the primary cause of the ‘Revolution of Adlard' was."

-“Of course, though it depends upon which historian you put the most faith in.” he said knowingly.
-“Now as far as I am concerned Paler gives the most accurate account of the revolution, as he puts the primary cause to be Kings outlawing of weapon exports to the South Sea Islands.
+"Of course, though it depends upon which historian you put the most faith in." he said knowingly.
+"Now as far as I am concerned Paler gives the most accurate account of the revolution, as he puts the primary cause to be Kings outlawing of weapon exports to the South Sea Islands.

 The people of Adlard obviously being primarily metalworkers were hit very hard by this in a year where the crops failed.
-Suddenly finding themselves without food and with a surplus of weapons, the good people of Adlard decided that perhaps they were perfectly capable of governing themselves”
+Suddenly finding themselves without food and with a surplus of weapons, the good people of Adlard decided that perhaps they were perfectly capable of governing themselves"

-Robert’s had a perfect oratory voice, Emlyn thought as they walked towards the sea together.
+Robert's had a perfect oratory voice, Emlyn thought as they walked towards the sea together.
 When he stated something, he made you believe it as fact.
 There was no doubt in his voice that was he said was correct.

-“So what do you make of Cheapers account of the revolution being primarily an idealistic one, brought on by a belief in self-government?”
+"So what do you make of Cheapers account of the revolution being primarily an idealistic one, brought on by a belief in self-government?"

-“Bah”, replied Robert discountingly.
-“Cheaper is, as usual, simply pushing his own agenda, creating martyrs for his cause and evil warlords out of anyone who looked at him the wrong way.”
+"Bah", replied Robert discountingly.
+"Cheaper is, as usual, simply pushing his own agenda, creating martyrs for his cause and evil warlords out of anyone who looked at him the wrong way."

 They sat on a bench by the harbour wall, looking back at the market, as the hustle and bustle of people resumed.
 Looking down curved wall, Emlyn could still make out the stiring pattern of people moving to attention as the Royal Procession passed by them.
 She wondered quite how a King got to be so revered so that everyone would drop what they were doing when he passed by.
 I mean, in Kris of course it was law.
 But it had not always been so.
 Once, the people of Kris had done so out of pure admiration.
 A national love for a single man who had done everything that he could for his people.

 Of course, eventually the king passed away and his son took over.
-Well, his son was a great man as well, why shouldn’t they show him the respect they had shown his father?
+Well, his son was a great man as well, why shouldn't they show him the respect they had shown his father?
 And over the generations the sign of respect had become so ingrained in their culture that to not do it would be a sign of defiance.
 And in this age, no one defied the King.

-“So yeah, as far as I am concerned, even then you should take Cheaper’s accounts with a great deal of salt” Robert said, clearly concluding his point which Emlyn had completely missed.
+"So yeah, as far as I am concerned, even then you should take Cheaper's accounts with a great deal of salt" Robert said, clearly concluding his point which Emlyn had completely missed.

-“Hmmm, well it definitely seems that you have an elementary knowledge of some history” she said defying his proud tone.
-“My turn”
+"Hmmm, well it definitely seems that you have an elementary knowledge of some history" she said defying his proud tone.
+"My turn"

 They continued talking, quizzing each other on books they had read, their knowledge of ancient kings and queens long past and other minutia of history.
 Emlyn suddenly found herself laughing, feeling truly happy for the first time since leaving home.
 Rob had an easy going attitude, and a quick wit to boot.

 Suddenly looking up she saw Orin coming down the street.

-“Oh no, look at the time!” she said, looking up at the clock tower which rose over the harbour.
-“I’ve gotta go, I'm going to be late”
+"Oh no, look at the time!" she said, looking up at the clock tower which rose over the harbour.
+"I've gotta go, I'm going to be late"

-“Wait, where can I meet you again?”
+"Wait, where can I meet you again?"
 Robert said, grabbing her hand suddenly anxious.
 Emlyn stared down at where he had grasped her, and he suddenly let go, looking away.

-“Err, how about here?
-Tomorrow, at the sixth bell after noon.”
+"Err, how about here?
+Tomorrow, at the sixth bell after noon."

-“I will be there”
+"I will be there"

-Emlyn could feel Roberts eyes on her as she briskly walked in Orin’s direction.
+Emlyn could feel Roberts eyes on her as she briskly walked in Orin's direction.
 Silently signalling Orin to follow her, she ducked down a sidestreet and out of sight.

-“Meet someone?”
+"Meet someone?"
 Orin asked.

-“Just some guy at the market”
+"Just some guy at the market"

-“Excellent.
+"Excellent.
 Well, I have some news.
-Best that we were on our way” Orin said, striding off towards their Inn, with Emlyn following close behind.
+Best that we were on our way" Orin said, striding off towards their Inn, with Emlyn following close behind.

 7.
 ---
 They sat at their small desk in their room at the Apple Pony, the windows flung open to try and entice any small night breeze into the humid room.
 The desk had been pulled from its original position facing the wall and placed in the centre of the room.
 The desk was covered by a large map of the city of Ren and a variety of documents sat on top of that, with Orin's smoking box holding down one end of the map and an empty candlestick holding down the other.

-“So, it appears that events move quickly without us.
-Kris is preparing for war.”
+"So, it appears that events move quickly without us.
+Kris is preparing for war."
 Orin said.
-“And I suspect that this fact is already well known in Verris by now, but in our travels, we must have missed the message.”
+"And I suspect that this fact is already well known in Verris by now, but in our travels, we must have missed the message."

 Orin took his pipe from his pocket and slowly and methodically started to fill it it.
 Once he was satisfied that it was just the way he wanted, he stood up, pulled a taper from the mantle and lit his pipe from a candle.

-“Our mission has not changed.
+"Our mission has not changed.
 Whatever developments may have occurred, there is no way for The House to contact as, and they are relying on us to do our jobs quickly and effectively.
-Once we have achieved our objectives, we can return home via the fastest possible route and deliver our reports”
+Once we have achieved our objectives, we can return home via the fastest possible route and deliver our reports"

 Orin started to suck on his pipe thoughtfully.
 Emlyn just sat, waiting for him to finish.
 When he was in this mood, it was best to let him speak out loud and wait for him to ask her a direct question.

-“To wit, we need to somehow put our hands on as much information about the current state of their military as soon as possible.
-Now, as it so happens, before we arrived, I got wind of a man who might be happy to provide us with such information, for the right price that is.”
+"To wit, we need to somehow put our hands on as much information about the current state of their military as soon as possible.
+Now, as it so happens, before we arrived, I got wind of a man who might be happy to provide us with such information, for the right price that is."

 Orin pulled on his pipe again, his eyes looking over the glowing bowl conspiratorially.
 Here it comes, Emlyn thought, he is wondering whether I have figured it out for myself yet.
 But she was still at a loss as to what things Orin expected her to have put together.

-“This man, a senior quartermaster as it so happens, has a thing for the horses.
-A fine distraction for most men, but for some, a disease worse than any plague”.
+"This man, a senior quartermaster as it so happens, has a thing for the horses.
+A fine distraction for most men, but for some, a disease worse than any plague".

 Everything suddenly clicked.
-“Yes, a man like that can get into quite a bit of debt, loose every last penny he has.
-And then, take more than a few pennies that he doesn’t have, and make a bet which will put all his debt straight.”
+"Yes, a man like that can get into quite a bit of debt, loose every last penny he has.
+And then, take more than a few pennies that he doesn't have, and make a bet which will put all his debt straight."
 Emlyn explained with glee.

-“Finding himself so far over the edge, any man would give away a little information to someone who could save him from his fate.
+"Finding himself so far over the edge, any man would give away a little information to someone who could save him from his fate.
 You basically had a sure thing, if you pardon the pun.
 But then his horse won!
-What were the chances?”
+What were the chances?"

 Orin was smilling at her now, his proud eyes lit by his pipe, letting her explain her brilliant deductions.

-“Of course you couldn’t have that.
+"Of course you couldn't have that.
 It was necessary to ensure that he would misplace his betting card before he could cash it.
-And then he would have no choice but to take your hand”
+And then he would have no choice but to take your hand"

-“No choice?” asked Orin.
-“Why wouldn’t he just claim that the money he took from the coffers was stolen by the break in this morning?”
+"No choice?" asked Orin.
+"Why wouldn't he just claim that the money he took from the coffers was stolen by the break in this morning?"

-“Hmm”.
+"Hmm".
 Yes, that would be the logical choice of action, Emlyn thought.
 By breaking in I gave him the perfect excuse to explain away any money that he may have lifted from the military coffers.
-“I don’t know”
+"I don't know"

-“Hmmm” Orin said, imitating her contemplative look.
-“Well, why don’t you think about it some more.
-See if you can figure it out”.
+"Hmmm" Orin said, imitating her contemplative look.
+"Well, why don't you think about it some more.
+See if you can figure it out".

 Orin shuffled through the papers on his desk, holding them up, trying to read them in the dim light of the room.
-“Ahhh, here we go”.
+"Ahhh, here we go".
 TBC.

 8.
 ---